Busy Days Ahead

 - Establish a ready-to-go place.
 Reserve a shelf or cabinet by the front door, where your child can park what she needs for school.
 Label it with colored stickers, so that keys, wallets, and meds can be easily found.
 Hang a hook underneath for a backpack or sports bag.

 - Structure your weekends.
-Many ADDers panic on Sunday evening because they didn't accomplish everything they should have.
+Many teens with ADHD panic on Sunday evening because they didn’t accomplish everything they should have.
 Creating a weekend routine with scheduled free time and study time helps prevent a meltdown.